 The TwoCanoe method

 This amazing method of making your own sleeping bag is provided by blogger Ellen, writing for the two CANOE blog.
-This method is used to make a low-cost liner which can double up as sleeping bags during warm weather when a lot of covers are not necessary.
+This method is used to make a low-cost liner that can double up as sleeping bags during warm weather when a lot of covers are not necessary.

 There is an inclusion of a zipper which slightly increases the amount of time and effort required to make it.